CUI XIUWEN: ANGEL’S LIGHT | 崔岫闻: 天使之光

-May 27 – August 27, 2014
+May 27 to August 27, 2016

 The Dame Jillian Sackler International Artists Exhibition Program was established to bring talented international artists to the Sackler Museum at Beida.
 Artwork for this program must have cultural value in order to create an open dialogue between the work and the viewer.
 It is our mission to have exhibitions that are informative, exciting, interactive and most of all thought-provoking.
 The aim of this program is to create cross-cultural understanding and promote lasting relationships between peoples by bringing works by artists from diverse backgrounds to China.